djhmateer/djhmateer.github.io/_posts/2019-03-07-Azure DevOps.markdown

 ![ps](/assets/2019-03-07/23.png)

-To access the configuration settings from say `Index.cshtml.cs`:
+To access the configuration settings from say `Index.cshtml.cs`, you can use the ASP.NET Core's DI to inject in IConfiguration which then allows us to read:
+- appsettings.json when running locally
+- Azure Application Settings and Connection Strings (these take precedence)
 ```cs
 public class IndexModel : PageModel
 {